SheydaSafiallah/SheydaSafiallah/README.md

 This is Sheyda Safiallah! :woman_technologist: :sunflower:  \
 I love teaching myself new things.
 I started programming in high school, then learned about Computer Networks, Cybersecurity, and all the rest.
 I studied Computer Engineering at the Shahrood University of Technology, and I loved it!

-Long story short, I'm interested in Cybersecurity and DevOps! :smiling_face_with_three_hearts:

 <div id="header" align="right">
   <img src="https://media.giphy.com/media/PrhFiPMUxgPZZtpnk6/giphy.gif" width="250"/>
 </div>